Is My Marriage Over? The Quiz, The Science and the Solutions

 Sometimes, one partner is uncertain if they are committed to working things out, and we have to respect that state of 'not knowing'.
 At the same time, we explore various dynamics within the marriage.

-The couples counseling work I do in Los Angeles is often extremely challenging, and absolutely rewarding and honestly thrilling at other times.
-I love helping people feel good about their relationships, and delight in helping a committed couple become more loving, to rediscover they are friends, not adversaries, and to decide to strive for happiness and and a satisfied relationship.
+The couples counseling work I do in Los Angeles is often extremely challenging, absolutely rewarding, and honestly thrilling at other times.
+I love helping people feel good about their relationships and delight in helping a committed couple become more loving, to rediscover they are friends, not adversaries, and to decide to strive for happiness and a satisfied relationship.

 It's common to have doubts and fears about your marriage, especially if you've been struggling with unresolved conflicts, emotional disconnection, or a growing sense of dissatisfaction.
 While every relationship is unique, there are some universal signs that a marriage is distressed and potentially headed towards ending things.